-Figure 8.13: Performance Overview (Travel Demand Model outputs present data for years 2023 and 2045, therefore percentage increases vary from other reporting in this plan that is based on COG Round 9.2 Cooperative Forecast with 2020 as the base year.)
+Figure 8.13: Performance Overview (Travel Demand Model outputs present data for years 2023 and 2045, therefore percentage

 45 Population and Job figures presented in this section use a 2023 base year and are different from figures presented in other sections of this plan, notably Chapter 2.
 These figures are calculated from the Gen2/Ver.
 2.4 Travel Demand Model as informed by COG's Round 9.2 Cooperative Land-Use Forecasts.